Triggers API

 -

-Choose your execution model (sync or async) based on your automation’s expected runtime and your application’s needs.
+Choose your execution model (sync or async) based on your workflow’s expected runtime and your application’s needs.

 -

-Use the provided trigger endpoint to execute your automation, including your API key and preferred wait setting in the request headers.
+Use the provided trigger endpoint to execute your workflow, including your API key and preferred wait setting in the request headers.